-- a) To provide welcoming environment which is affordable and accessible to everyone, from all ages and backgrounds.
-Recognising that our community comes from all parts of the world, can come together to find relaxation, learning opportunities, companionship and involvement in the local community in a financially sustainable manner. - b) To encourage, support and assist community development initiatives that arise from, and/ with the community. - c) To encourage practical support, direction and skill development for disadvantaged people and families in our community, which promote independence, access to community, social and other group activities. - f) To develop community awareness and involvement in environmental matters and to lead by example in promoting environmentally sound practices and procedures within and around the Centre. - g) To form links with other community organisations in order to share information and resources via networks and/or membership of relevant bodies and committees. - h) To encourage the community to take part in the planning and management of the Walker Close and Brooklyn Hall Community Centre. - i) To encourage and model acceptable behaviour which will have a positive impact on the social fabric of our community. - j) The program of activities / events / hiring of facilities shall be delivered in an equitable manner. - k) To maintain and protect the building and its surroundings. - 1) To engage in charitable and/or benevolent activities which are consistent with these purposes.
+- a) To provide a welcoming environment which is affordable and accessible to everyone, from all ages and backgrounds.
+Recognising that our community comes from all parts of the world, can come together to find relaxation, learning opportunities, companionship and involvement in the local community in a financially sustainable manner. - b) To encourage, support and assist community development initiatives that arise from, and/ with the community. - c) To encourage practical support, direction and skill development for disadvantaged individuals and families in our community, which promote independence, access to community, social and other group activities. - f) To develop community awareness and involvement in environmental matters and to lead by example in promoting environmentally sustainable practices and procedures within and around the Centre. - g) To form links with other community organisations in order to share information and resources via networks and/or membership of relevant bodies and committees. - h) To encourage the community to take part in the planning and management of the Walker Close and Brooklyn Hall Community Centre. - i) To encourage and model acceptable behaviour which will have a positive impact on the social fabric of our community. - j) To delivery programs, activities, events and the hiring of facilities in an equitable manner - k) To maintain and protect the building and its surroundings, as to ensure its availability to future generations of our community - To engage in a charitable and benevolent manner across all areas of service delivery